- Use Cases

 Increase productivity in your facility by leveraging the safety and security advantages of a digital facility management platform.
 Screen visitors for potential risks, ensure all employees have completed essential training, and verify contractor IDs and certifications.

-A strong visitor experience is important for every industry, from government buildings to warehouse management.
+A strong visitor experience is important for every industry, from government buildings to warehouse visitor management.
 A positive guest interaction makes people more willing to work with you, encourages better relationships with vendors and contractors, and makes life easier for employees.

 One of the most immediate ways to improve your visitor experience is with touchless sign-ins.
 Visitor induction is the first impression most organizations make on guests.
 It is vital that you start on the right foot.
 Incorporating touchless sign-ins in your facility management system makes entries fast, convenient, and secure.